janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 The knowledge module is implemented as an API to store, modify and retrieve the knowledge at any time.

 # General CAAI Structure
-The different building blocks or use cases are implemented as Docker containers.
+The different building blocks that compose a use case are implemented as Docker container.
 Several containers are managed together via docker-compose files.
 The following structure shows all the possible different parts: